Mappboy/apemap/README.md

  - Does the location of the school impact party and policy ?

 The other good reason for doing this make Australian political data easier to find and update.
-There's a really good library for it in R https://github.com/RohanAlexander/AustralianPoliticians, but I wanted to make the data a little more agnostic.
+There is a good library for it in R https://github.com/RohanAlexander/AustralianPoliticians, but I wanted to make the data a little more agnostic.

 See [analysis](notebooks/analysis.html) or [notebook](notebooks/analysis.ipynb) for initial analysis.